kurdin/inferno-vs-jdflux/README.md

-This project is a test of 2 frameworks inferno vs jdflux
+This project is a test of 2 frameworks inferno vs jdflux with SSR (server side rendering)!
 ### do `npm install`

 ### then `npm start`